-As one of them old-timers, it took me a while to embrace the idea that I should monetize my own blog even though I help other brands monetize theirs on the daily.
+As one of the old-timers, it took me a while to embrace the idea that I should monetize my own blog even though I help other brands monetize theirs on the daily.
 Not my blog, I thought!
 (Well, not anymore.)

 Today, I am one to attest that, yes, you do have to unapologetically monetize your blog.

-Having a clear monetization strategy is important to blogging with purpose.
+Having a clear blog monetization strategy is important to blogging with purpose.
 You just can’t invest HOURS of your life on a blog and not get paid for all of that effort.
 To maintain a blog, to have creative freedom, and to keep creating purposeful content, blog monetization is essential.

 There are many ways to monetize a blog, and no, you don’t have to lose yourself and your voice in that process.
 This is a post for another time.